googlemaps/flutter-navigation-sdk/README.md

-# Google Maps Navigation (Preview)
+# Google Navigation for Flutter (Beta)

 ## Description

-This repository contains a Flutter plugin that provides a [Google Maps Navigation](https://developers.google.com/maps/documentation/navigation) widget.
+This repository contains a Flutter plugin that provides a [Google Navigation](https://developers.google.com/maps/documentation/navigation) widget to Flutter apps targeting Android and iOS.

+> [!NOTE]
+> This package is in Beta until it reaches version 1.0.
+According to [semantic versioning](https://semver.org/#spec-item-4), breaking changes may be introduced before 1.0.

 ## Requirements